termicoder/termicoder/README.md

 Method 2 makes bash to load up slowly, so try:
 `eval "$(_TERMICODER_COMPLETE=source termicoder)" > autocomplete.sh`
 and put . path_to_autocompte.sh/autocomplete.sh in your .bashrc
-NOTE: the file `autocomplete.sh` is also availible in this repo's home directory

 ## Current Support